maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 LibManialink_Anim(((Page.MainFrame.Controls[0] as CMlFrame).Controls[0] as CMlFrame).Controls[0], {{{Manialink::Inject("""<quad posn="0 0" />""")}}}, 3000, "EaseInOutElastic");
 {% endhighlight %}

 To stop an animation on an element you can use the `LibManialink_AnimStop()` function.
-Two versions of the function exist. the first one take a CMlControl as argument while the second one take a Text, the ControlId of the control.
+Two versions of the function exist. the first one takes a CMlControl as argument while the second one takes a Text, the ControlId of the control.
 {% highlight xml %}
 Void LibManialink_AnimStop(CMlControl _Control)